cusickcatherine/enough/content/about.md

 title: "About"
 ---

-Founded by Catherine Cusick, EA in Austin, Texas, Enough Advisory combines emotional intelligence, marketing savvy, and tax credentials to identify barriers to small business growth, then systematically address them.
+Enough Advisory helps small business owners identify common barriers to growth, then systematically address them.

-Whether it's running a revenue-generating experiment, growing an audience, or challenging a limiting belief, there's a path to achieving the next milestone.
-If you've hit a limit — physical, financial, emotional, or all three — you're not alone.
+Founded by Catherine Cusick, EA in Austin, Texas, Enough Advisory combines emotional intelligence, marketing savvy, and tax credentials to help self-employed people run revenue-generating experiments, engage new audiences, conquer tax anxiety, and challenge limiting beliefs.

-[ Button ]
+If you've hit a limit as a solopreneur — physical, financial, emotional, or all three — you're not alone.